Naina1974/Thermo-mood/docs/overview.md

-thermo mood cube
+moodcanvas overview

-basically its an led cube thing that changes colors based on the room temp and stuff using an esp32 and some sensors to read temp/humidity the leds react to the environment so its like a mood lamp but smarter
+so the idea is an led display thing that reacts to the room like temp, humidity, maybe light levels using an esp32 and some sensors

-why am i building this?
-idk i thought itd be cool to have something on my desk that actually does something plus i wanna learn pcb design and embedded stuff seemed like a fun project to start with
+the vibe should be calm and aesthetic, not like a gaming rgb thing more like a soft glow that changes slowly based on environment something you could put on a desk or shelf

+thinking wood frame with a diffuser on top maybe frosted acrylic or something still figuring out the exact shape and size

+honestly im still learning a lot of this stuff pcb design is new to me and so is embedded coding but thats kinda the point, wanna learn by building something cool